alan-turing-institute/alexa-room-finder/README.md

 ### Deploying the code to Lambda

 * In order to deploy our code to Lambda we need to [create a 'deployment package' - basically a .zip file with all the necessary bits and bobs to run](http://docs.aws.amazon.com/lambda/latest/dg/nodejs-create-deployment-pkg.html).
-* First, you need to make some small edits to `lambda/config.js`.
+* First, you need to make some small edits to [lambda/config.js](./lambda/config.js).
 Change `const APP_ID = '{app-id}'` to the APP_ID found in the top left-hand corner of the Alexa console.
 Then change `const testNames = [...];` to an array of the names of rooms you'd like to find.
 These are just the names of the room calendars on your Office 365 instance, but **it's important that these names are exact as they're used to identify the right calendars.**
 * Then open a terminal, and in it navigate to the `lambda` directory.
 Run `npm install`, and it will install all the necessary modules for you within the lambda folder.
 (If this doesn't work, the required packages are request, q, moment, and alexa-sdk.)
-* Then within the lambda folder, select `index.js`, `requesters.js`, `resources.js`, `config.js` and `node_modules`; right-click to compress them to a .zip file. **Do not compress the whole lambda folder from the root folder; that won't work.** It's fine if you accidentally compress `package.json` with the others though!
+* Then within the lambda folder, select everything in the folder, and right-click to compress them to a .zip file. **Do not compress the whole lambda folder from the root folder; that won't work.**
 * Upload your .zip file (or 'deployment package') to Lambda.

-* Lastly, back on Lambda, leave your handler as index.handler, and use a lambda_basic_execution role.
-You may have to create this role if this is your first Lambda function.
+* Back on Lambda, leave your handler as index.handler.
+* For Role, click 'Create a custom role', and use the 'lambda_basic_execution' template from the page that appears.

 * After you've created your Lambda function, look at the top right of the page to get your **Lambda ARN** and put that in the Alexa Skill Information Endpoint field.

 ## Gulp for Creating the Lambda Function

 One of the goals of this project is to put as much of the set-up as possible in the command-line.
-While it's impossible to do this for the Alexa skill itself, there are ways to upload the lambda function in AWS.
+While it's impossible to do this for the Alexa skill itself, you can do the lambda function.
 For consistency I've used Gulp throughout for this, rather than (say) a makefile.
 Here's how set up works:

 1. Install [gulp](gulpjs.com) with `npm install -g gulp`